Published in the CERN Bulletin no. 30-31/2020 of July 14, 2020

 Those wishing to undertake the necessary steps may obtain information on the site service-public.fr or by calling "Allô Service public" at 3939 (from France only) or +33 1 73 60 39 39 (https://www.service-public.fr/particuliers/vosdroits/F33683).

 1. Persons residing in France

-1.1 Driving licences issued by a state belonging to the EU or the EEA or by the United Kingdom
+1.1 Driving licences issued by a state belonging to the EU or the EEA (or issued before 01.01.2021 by the United Kingdom)

 a) Recognition on French territory

 All currently valid driving licences issued by States belonging to the European Union (EU) or the European Economic Area (EEA) or by United Kingdom until December 31, 2020, are generally valid for driving on French territory as long as they have not passed their expiry date.
 However, if the licence was originally obtained in exchange for one issued by a state not belonging to the EU or the EEA and with which France has not concluded a reciprocity agreement, it is recognised only during the 12 months following the date of establishment of normal residence in France.